ecohealthalliance/eh-server-workflow-run/README.md

 ### Submitting the Job
-Submit your job using the `sbatch` command:
+Submit your job using the `sbatch` command.
+This submits your job to the queue.
+It will be run whenever resources become available.
 ```bash
 sbatch submit_simple.sh